 ART 231 - Prehistoric to Renaissance Art (4)

 The fundamental concepts and functions of the history of art, visual analysis, and interpretation are introduced.
 Focus is on the painting, sculpture, and architecture of early Europe and the Near East.
-Lecture.
+This is a Writing in the Discipline (WID) course.

 General Education Category: Arts - Visual and Performing.